gardener-attic/component-cli/docs/reference/component-cli_image-vector_add.md

 ### SEE ALSO

-* [components-cli image-vector](components-cli_image-vector.md)	 - command to add resource from a image vector and retrieve from a component descriptor
+* [component-cli image-vector](component-cli_image-vector.md)	 - command to add resource from a image vector and retrieve from a component descriptor